-On December 3, 2009, the Committee also adopted the Executive Severance Plan (the "Severance Plan") under which the NEOs and other designated executives would be eligible for severance payments upon termination of employment upon certain involuntary terminations of employment, subject to the terms and conditions described in the Severance Plan.
-In the event of a qualifying termination of employment, a participant designated as a Level 1 executive would receive two times the sum of his annual pay, his highest annual bonus received in the preceding three years and the cash value of twelve months of his health benefits, and a participant designated as a Level 2, Level 3 or Level 4 executive would receive the sum of his or her annual pay, his or her highest annual bonus received in the preceding three years and the cash value of twelve months of his or her health benefits.
-Participants in the

-Severance Plan would also be eligible for up to \$25,000 in outplacement services for up to one year following termination of employment.
+On December 3, 2009, the Committee also adopted the Executive Severance Plan (the "Severance Plan") under which the NEOs and other designated executives would be eligible (or will be eligible on January 1, 2011) for severance payments upon termination of employment upon certain involuntary terminations of employment, subject to the terms and conditions described in the Severance Plan.
+In the event of a qualifying termination of employment, a participant designated as a Level 1 executive would receive two times the sum of his annual pay, his highest annual bonus received in the preceding three years and the cash value of twelve months of his or her annual pay, his or her highest annual bonus received in the preceding three years and the cash value of twelve months of his or her health benefits.
+Participants in the Severance Plan would also be eligible for up to \$25,000 in outplacement services for up to one year following termination of employment.